VerifyTests/DiffEngine/docs/diff-tool.custom.md

 <sup><a href='/src/DiffEngine.Tests/DiffToolsTest.cs#L23-L33' title='File snippet `addtool` was extracted from'>snippet source</a> | <a href='#snippet-addtool' title='Navigate to start of snippet `addtool`'>anchor</a></sup>
 <!-- endsnippet -->

-`exePath` is the path to the executable.

-`Environment.ExpandEnvironmentVariables` is used to expand environment variables.

 Add a tool based on existing resolved tool:

 <!-- snippet: AddToolBasedOn -->